GREETINGS PARENTS AND WELCOME TO THE LMC WEBSITE!

 however, is the immediate personal help they can get in the LMC.
-All classes will require at least one hour in open lab time working with mathematics software.
+All classes will require at least seventy five minutes of Open Lab time working with mathematics software.
 Students can do the rest of their work from any place with an internet connection, but they are highly encouraged to do all their work in the LMC so they have help from faculty, graduate